 If you’re looking to expand your trip to the surrounding area, Venice Lido is also conveniently located and will allow you to quickly reach the nearby cities of Verona and Mestre by train – offering the ideal Italian adventure.

-Most popular hotels in Venice Lido
+Most popular Venice Lido hotels

 Venice Lido breaks offer the best of both worlds, with miles of sandy beaches allowing for a peaceful getaway, as well as easy access to the city’s central sights.
 The area is full of Art Deco architecture and sport resorts, and it’s also one of the few places in Venice where you can drive around - which is definitely a plus if you’re travelling with small kids.